tessgi/TessGiWebsite/content/pages/observing/tess-approved-programs.rst

 .. raw:: html

     <p>
     Cycle 5 contains all targets proposed through the Guest Investigator program for the fifth year of the TESS mission.
-Programs observe sources in the Southern Ecliptic hemisphere.
+Programs observe sources in the Northern ecliptic hemisphere (Sectors 56-60) and the Southern hemisphere (Sectors 61-69).
     </p>